jamii/imp/diary.md

 }
 ```

-The query engine is just directly interprets these plans.
+The query engine just directly interprets these plans.

 ```
 impl Plan {